Language and Page Formatting Options

 The procedure below shows you how to use the

-Kernel Dump tab in the Red Hat Enterprise Linux web console interface to configure the amount of memory that is reserved for the
+Kernel Dump tab in the RHEL web console interface to configure the amount of memory that is reserved for the

 kdump kernel.
 The procedure also describes how to specify the target location of the